 That motivation on the inside for black women often runs deep in our veins and becomes so evident that our outer glow is one that cannot be dimmed even in the darkest rooms.
 Shani’s outer glow shined bright and that glow was recognized in the most unexpected way.

-If you are one of millions of viewers that tuned into Saturday Night Live over the weekend to see Solange perform from her critically-acclaimed #1 album, A Seat at the Table, then you have already witnessed the greatness of Shani’s work.
+If you are one of the millions of viewers that tuned into Saturday Night Live over the weekend to see Solange perform from her critically-acclaimed #1 album, A Seat at the Table, then you have already witnessed the greatness of Shani’s work.
 A piece that took over 50 hours to create, Shani is the mastermind behind Solange’s Braided Halo.

 Shani admits she had never styled Solange or any other celebrity before when she received a message asking if she would design a headpiece for her SNL performance.
-It was in that moment she realized that she had the once in a lifetime opportunity to sink or sail.
+It was in that moment she realized that she had the once-in-a-lifetime opportunity to sink or sail.

 She shared with Fader: